farcasterxyz/protocol/README.md

 ## 7.4 DDOS Attacks

 A DDOS attack is when a malicious Hub spams a target Hub with queries that are expensive to run causing it to stop responding to legitimate requests and syncing with other Hubs.
 A simple mitigation strategy is to implement IP-based rate limiting that rejects query requests from Hubs when they exceed a threshold.
-More sophisticated DDOS attacks might require aggressive mitigations like whitelisting a set of known peers or relying on infrastructure-level DDOS protection services offered by cloud vendors.
+More sophisticated DDOS attacks might require whitelisting a set of known peers or relying on infrastructure-level DDOS protection services offered by cloud vendors.

 ## 7.5 Replay Attacks